 If you successfully hunt a TOPS animal, must sign the permit at the end of your hunt.
 If you don't, an export permit for your TOPS trophy will not be issued.
 When signing, carefully check all your contact details are exactly correct on the permit.
 If there is any discrepancy, the hunt may be investigated and your trophy shipment may be delayed.

 It is illegal to hunt any TOPS Listed animal without a TOPS Hunting Permit in your hand.
 Do NOT hunt any of these animals if there is no permit present at the time of your hunt.
 Do not be lulled into a false sense of security with promises of getting the permit later.

-- If you are transiting in South Africa and remaining in transit at the airport, this regulation does not apply.
-If you are overnighting in South Africa en route or the child requires a transit visa, the birth certificate +/- the affidavit will be required.
+If you are overnighting in South Africa en route to your destination and the child requires a transit visa, the birth certificate +/- the affidavit will be required.

 Hunting In South Africa by Tony Sanchez-Arino (1998) are writings about big game hunting in South Africa by Harris, Cumming, Baldwin, Leveson, Holub, Bryden, Bulpin, Kirby, Findlay, Millais, Wolhuter and many others.
 A comprehensive and entertaining anthology, with brief biographies of each author at the rear.

 The South African 37 DVD by Ken Wilson includes hunting not just the more common species of South Africa but also the species that have made remarkable comebacks from near extinction including black wildebeest, bontebok and white rhino.
 55 minutes.
 DVD.